svinod-030/npm-packages/packages/feature-toggle-js/README.md

 # Feature Toggle Manager

-A simple javascript library for managing feature toggles using environment variables.
-This library provides a clean and easy-to-use API to enable and disable features in your application based on toggles defined in the environment.
+A simple JavaScript library for managing feature toggles with support for environment variables, preloaded configurations, or dynamic API integration.
+This library offers a clean and intuitive API to enable and disable features in your application, allowing seamless toggle management across various environments.

 ---
 # Key Features